Ivshti/typed-schema/README.md

 Schemas are defined as an object of specs for each property.
 The spec can have properties:

-* `type` - the type to be enforced, can be "string", "number", "date" (alternatively use String, Number, Date).
+* `type` - the type to be enforced, can be "string", "number", "date", "boolean" (alternatively use String, Number, Date, Boolean).
 Can also be a RegExp instance in case you want to validate against that expression.
 * `default` - the default value; must comply to the type
 * `get` - getter, cannot be used with type/default
 * `set` - setter, cannot be used with type/default